TheovanKraay/ignite-2024-cosmos-ai-search-demo/README.md

-# Comparing DiskANN and Quantized Flat Indexes for Semantic Search in Azure Cosmos DB.
+# Ignite AI Search Demo - Azure Cosmos DB.

 This repository contains a Python Streamlit application that allows users to search for research papers using semantic search powered by OpenAI embeddings and Azure Cosmos DB.
-The application uses cosine similarity to match user queries with research papers and displays the results.
+The application includes vector search, full text search, text ranking, and hybrid search.
+Three containers with no index, qflat, and DiskANN indexes are created.

 ![screenshot](media/screen-shot.png)